EvertonSA/gke-bootstrapper/README.md

 To provision the cluster and other necessary resources, use the bellow script.

 ```
-cd resources
+cd resourses
 ./00-build-kubernetes-gcp.sh
 ```

-This will create the underlaying cloud infrastructure for the GKE cluster, deploy a GKE prodcution ready cluster and install three major components:
+This will create the underlaying cloud infrastructure for the GKE cluster, deploy a GKE production ready cluster and install three major components:

  - helm (package manager)
  - istio (service mesh)